10-3-pursuit/unit-dsa/mock-interviews/README.md

 3. **Code Challenge:** You will be given a code challenge which you will solve verbally lead by your interviewer.
 You should follow the problem-solving methodologies you have been taught.
 Demonstrating your problem-solving skills and ability to talk about code is essential.

-### Here is a proper strategy to use when handling a code challenge:
+### Here is the proper strategy to use when handling a code challenge:

 1. **Understand the Problem**